Extra Virgin Olive Oils can be made from the first pressing. This takes place more than 24 to 72 hours after harvesting.

 Top Quality Extra Virgin Olive Oil

-Top quality Extra Virgin Olive Oil It is great in salads and as a condiment when it is necessary to add flavor.
+High quality Extra Virgin Olive Oil is great for salads and as a condiment when taste is important.

-Extra Virgin Olive Oil must have an acidity of at least 5% to be classified.
-Olive Oil It is possible to get more than one percent.
-Extra-virgin is recommended for dishes that don't require heat, such as salads and condiments.
+Extra Virgin Olive Oil must have a higher acidity than 1% in order to be classified.
+Extra-virgin olive oil can be used in dishes that don't require heat, such as salads and condiments.